There are two kinds of freestyle skiing events in the Olympic Games.

 There is cross-country skiing too

-Olympic skiing is for men and women
+There are Olympic skiing events for men and for women.

 Olympic skiing events include alpine skiing, freestyle skiing, cross country skiing, and Nordic combined, which incorporates ski jumping and cross country skiing.